durdyev/githubapicpp/README.md

 # GITHub API C++ implementation
 This is a C++ implementation of GITHub API.
-This API was built for my goals, my be not full api.
-But you can change source for your goals under Apache 2.0 License.
+This API was built for my goals, may be not full api.
+But you can change source code for your goals under Apache 2.0 License.

 Doxygen documentation available here https://codedocs.xyz/durdyev/githubapicpp/